 The FBI believes these routers could take down networks in a cyberwar and read encrypted data.

 Knowing the internal code of both Microsoft and Cisco hardware, China could take down any network in the world.
 But they won’t harm themselves, because they changed the code to make it secure, and also developed their own microprocessors, and built their own operating system.
 China is also putting software on all computers that can scan for any malware already placed by the United States or other countries and remove it.

 China even found a way to put software on thousands of computers at many embassies all over the world that turned on the computer camera and microphone and exported the information back to servers in China.
 It was nearly 2 years before this was discovered.

 Nothing comes close in history to the extent to which the Chinese government has hacked into industrial, universities, and government computers all over the world and stolen intellectual property such as military secrets, pharmaceutical drugs, and nanotechnology.

-Clarke thinks that Russia is a bigger danger, perhaps even better at cyberwar than the United States is.
+Clarke thinks that Russia is an even bigger danger, perhaps better at cyber war than the United States.
 They’re also far more covert than the Chinese, who’ve operated more openly and thereby gotten more attention in the news as well.

 The New York Times (Corkery) also stated: “The F.B.I. has begun a criminal inquiry into the attacks, and the Secret Service has been involved as well.
 But the scale and breadth of the attacks — and the lack of clarity about the hackers’ identity or motive — show not only the vulnerability of the most heavily fortified American financial institutions but also the difficulty, despite billions of dollars spent in detection technology, in finding the sources of attack.
 And because it is so difficult to trace an attack to its source, it is next to impossible to deter one, security industry experts said.”